waigania13/carmen/docs/how-carmen-works.md

 ### How indexing occurs

 The heavy lifting in Carmen occurs when indexes are generated.
-As an index is generated for a datasource, Carmen tokenizes each label the feature has into distinct terms.
+As an index is generated for a datasource, Carmen tokenizes each label the feature has into distinct terms, and normalizes some terms to select a standard abbreviation or spelling for words that can be represented more than one way.
 For example, for a street feature:

-    "West Lake View Rd" => ["west", "lake", "view", "rd"]
+    "West Lake View Road" => ["west", "lake", "view", "rd"]

 If the feature has multiple valid names, or names in multiple languages, it might have multiple labels, all of which will be processed this way.

-Each term in the dataset is tallied, generating a frequency table which can be used to determine the relative importance of terms against each other.
+Each term in the dataset is tallied, generating a temporary frequency table which can be used to determine the relative importance of terms against each other.
 In this example, because `west` and `rd` are very common terms while `lake` and `view` are comparatively less common the following weights might be assigned:

     west lake view rd
     0.2  0.5  0.2  0.1